kjswartz/Hockey_League_App/HockeyLeagueAppPlan.md

 ## User Stories
 1. Visitors should be able to visit the home page
-2. Visitors should be able to visit leagues and see schedules of teams
-3. Visitors should be able to browse teams and see players
+2. Visitors should be able to browse teams and see players
-4. Visitors should be able to signup and create a player profile page
+3. Visitors should be able to signup and create a player profile page
-5. Users should be able to request to join teams
+4. Users should be able to request to join teams
-6. Users should be able to post in league forums
-7. Team owners should be able to add and remove players from roster
+5. Team owners should be able to add and remove players from roster
-8. League owner/admin should be able to add and remove teams.
+6. League owner/admin should be able to add and remove teams.
-9. Admin should be able to CRUD leagues
+7. Admin should be able to CRUD leagues
-10. Admin should be able to CRUD teams
+8. Admin should be able to CRUD teams
-11. Admin should be able to CRUD users/players
+9. Admin should be able to CRUD users/players
-12. Players part of a team should be able to update calendar/post in team forum

 ## Tasks